theo222/laz_idesearchpanel/README.md

 Search in selected text only works if "Search-as-you-type" is deactivated.

-The rest should be self-explantory.
+The rest should be self-explanatory.

 HAVE FUN!